Douglas P. Broome / firstname.lastname@example.org / McLean, Virginia USA

 Pressure Plate (a.k.a. clutch plate)

-When installing the pressure plate, be sure to tighten the six screws evenly, using a cross pattern of tightening.
-I chose to turn each screw one turn, one after the other.
-You may have to press the plate in with your hand to get the screws started.
+When installing the pressure plate, be sure to tighten the six bolts evenly, using a cross pattern of tightening.
+I chose to turn each bolt one turn, one after the other.
+You may have to press the plate in with your hand to get the bolts started.
 Tighten to the prescribed torque value.
-(See separate discussion below of screws and torque values.)
+(See separate discussion below of bolts and torque values.)